This post may contain affiliate links. For more information, please read my disclosure policy.

 - One that was easy to use.

-- One without too many decisions to make.
-Let me just open and go.
+- And one without too many decisions to make.
+Let me just open it and go.

 Nope!
-It turned out to be perfect.
+Studying seeds in the fall is perfect.
 As Lynn explains in her curriculum on p.
 18,

 As summer fades, plants are making seeds instead of flowers.
 This provides food for many creatures through autumn and winter, and enables many plants to grow again the following year.